Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Result and Discussion

 \subsection{BHMFs Reconstruction}

 We then try to reconstruct the whole BHMFs.
 Each point of the MLE parameters from each realization in the corner plot above (e.g. Fig.\ref{fig:corner1}), leads to a single line of estimated BHMF (Fig.\ref{fig:ConfidenceInterval_Noised0.84}).
 The dark and light yellow areas in Fig.\ref{fig:ConfidenceInterval_Noised0.84}, represent the $68\%,95\%$ confidence interval(i.e. $[0.1587, 0.8413]$ and $[0.0228, 0.9772]$ quantile) of BHMFs, respectively.
-We also calculated Eq.\ref{eq:conv-m+miu} as red line to show lensed BHMF without uncertainty as comparison.
+We also calculated Eq.\ref{eq:conv-m+miu} as the red line to show lensed BHMF without uncertainty as a comparison.

 As seen from Figure \ref{fig:ConfidenceInterval_Noised0.84}, all three estimated BHMF distributions using lensed data of 1000 realizations, can cover the preset unlensed distribution within 68\% confidence interval as $1\sigma$, indicating that lensing does not bias the estimation of the BHMF remarkably.
-The only deviation around $1\sigma$ is mainly reflected in the upper bound truncation for model 1\&2, and the power-law spectral index of the high mass part for model 1\&3.
-It shows that the subtle influence of lensing is mainly reflected in the enlargement on the high mass tail, as well as the dispersion on low mass peak due to normalization.
+The only deviation around $1\sigma$ is mainly reflected in the upper bound truncation for \textbf{Truncated} \& \textbf{Peak} models, and the power-law spectral index of the high mass part for model \textbf{Truncated} \& \textbf{Broken} models.
+It shows that the subtle influence of lensing is mainly reflected in the enlargement of the high mass tail, as well as the dispersion on the low mass peak due to normalization.